AmYingLi/GA4AMOEBA/README.md

 $ clean-ele
 ```

 After building, for instance, the vdw program, go to the vdw folder.
-Running the commant line
+Running the command line

 ```bash
 $ make vdw